 If you are looking for a job in a school or ECE, see the vacancies available in the Education Gazette.

-While schools and ECE providers are responsible for employing teachers, there are 3 recruitment agencies that are the Ministry of Education's preferred recruitment agents.
+While schools and ECE providers are responsible for employing teachers, the Ministry has two recruitment agencies providing domestic recruitment support.
 They are:

 - Education Personnel

 - Oasis Education

 These agencies are contracted to supply information to newly graduated, existing and returning New Zealand teachers looking for vacancies.
 Their services are free to teachers.

 As Māori and Pacific teachers you’re in demand, both for your language skills and as a role model for Māori and Pacific students in New Zealand.
 The Ministry of Education has contracted Education Personnel to provide a JobFind Assistance Programme for Māori and Pacific teachers.